 Betula Alba Pendula (Silver Birch Tree) Click The Link For Cheaper Bare Root Silver Birch Trees

 Silver Birch is well-known native British tree and one of our top-selling trees as a result!
-Its name makes it an ideal gift for Silver Wedding Anniversaries.
+Its name makes it an ideal gift for Silver Wedding Anniversaries or if you know someone called Betula or Pendula.

 Silver Birch is distinguished by its diamond-shaped, vivid green leaves which hang gracefully from arching branches.
 It is a fast-growing tree with white, peeling bark that becomes marked with rugged, black cracks as it ages.
 As the tree becomes much older, the base of the trunk becomes blackened.
 If you find the bark is not as white as you would like, it can be cleaned in the Autumn with a stiff brush and water or with a pressure washer with the pressure turned down.